 At times, you may notice that your dog scratches often or acts uneasy or worried.
 Itch and irritation are the number-one sign of a dog lice infestation.
 When this happens, examine your pet’s fur for any adult louse or eggs.

 You may also take your dog to a veterinarian for a diagnosis.
 A sample of skin or fur will be taken and looked at under a microscope for nits and adult lice.
-Lice are usually found on the head, shoulders, tail, and groin area because they like moist areas and near the abrasions or the anus.
+Lice are usually found on the head, shoulders, tail, and groin area because they like moist areas.

 There two kinds of dog lice: sucking lice and chewing lice.
-Chewing lice hold onto and chew a dog’s skin using their huge mouths, while sucking lice have claws and narrow mouth parts.
+Chewing lice hold onto and chew a dog’s skin, while sucking lice have claws and narrow mouth parts.